Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Introduction

-Holographically, backgrounds dual to codimension-2 conformal monodromy defects preserving some amount of supersymmetry have been analysed in \cite{Arav:2024exg,Arav:2024wyg,Gutperle:2022pgw,Gutperle:2023yrd,Conti:2025wwf,AYC2,Bomans:2024vii,Gutperle:2018fea,Gutperle:2019dqf,Chen:2020mtv,Capuozzo:2023fll} (in all these cases the ambient theory also preserves conformal symmetry).
+Holographically, backgrounds dual to codimension-2 conformal monodromy defects preserving some amount of supersymmetry have been analysed in \cite{Arav:2024exg,Arav:2024wyg,Gutperle:2022pgw,Gutperle:2023yrd,Conti:2025wwf,Conti:2025wyj,Bomans:2024vii,Gutperle:2018fea,Gutperle:2019dqf,Chen:2020mtv,Capuozzo:2023fll} (in all these cases the ambient theory also preserves conformal symmetry).
 Such solutions are obtained at the level of lower dimensional gauged supergravities, and they share two important features: First, the metric asymptotes to $\AdS_{d}$ written as a foliation of $\AdS_{d-2}\times \Sp{1}$ over an interval.
 Second, the gauge fields have a non-trivial holonomy around the $\Sp{1}$.
 These are dual to background gauge fields for the abelian subgroup of the global symmetries, and the non-trivial holonomy of the supergravity gauge field leads to a non-trivial monodromy around the defect on the field theory.

-Here, we focus on codimension-2 supersymmetric monodromy defects in ($p$+1)-dimensional maximally supersymmetric SU($N$) SYM for\footnote{The $p=3$ case has already been studied in \cite{Arav:2024exg,Conti:2025wwf}, but we review it here for completeness.} $p=2,3,4$.
+Here, we focus on codimension-2 supersymmetric monodromy defects in ($p$+1)-dimensional maximally supersymmetric SU($N$) Yang-Mills (YM) for\footnote{The $p=3$ case has already been studied in \cite{Arav:2024exg,Conti:2025wwf}, but we review it here for completeness.} $p=2,3,4$.
 We note that for $p\neq3$ neither the ambient theory nor the defect preserve conformal symmetry.
 These solutions are obtained by considering the D$p$-branes wrapping spindles of \cite{Ferrero:2024vmz}, and changing the values of the integration constants, such that the coordinate domain of one of the coordinates of the spindle is now semi-infinite.
-This procedure was also applied in \cite{Capuozzo:2023fll,Gutperle:2022pgw,Gutperle:2023yrd,Bomans:2024vii,Conti:2025wwf,AYC2}.
+This procedure was also applied in \cite{Capuozzo:2023fll,Gutperle:2022pgw,Gutperle:2023yrd,Bomans:2024vii,Conti:2025wwf,Conti:2025wyj}.

-A key element of our analysis is that in brane frame \cite{Skenderis:1998dq,Kanitscheider:2008kd}, the near horizon metric of a D$p$-brane (for $p\neq5$) is AdS.
-Although there is no conformal symmetry, as the Dilaton depends on the AdS radial coordinate, the fact that the metric in this frame is AdS, allows us to extend the same techniques used in the conformal cases mentioned above to the ones studied here.
+A key element of our analysis is that the brane frame metric of the decoupling limit of a stack of D$p$-brane (for $p\neq5$) is AdS \cite{Skenderis:1998dq,Kanitscheider:2008kd}.
+Although there is no conformal symmetry, as the dilaton depends on the AdS radial coordinate, the fact that the metric in this frame is AdS, allows us to extend the same techniques used in the conformal cases mentioned above to the ones studied here.
 The case $p=5$ is analysed separately.